Explore interventions specific to treating the adult population from an integrated behavioral and medical health perspective.

 Maximum Timeframe

-The Maximum Time frame to complete the certificate program is measured in calendar years for the Integrated Behavioral Health – Adult certificate program.
-Students must complete the program within two (2) years and are only permitted to attempt 16 credits before program termination.
-However, if exceptions are granted by the Director of the DBH Program, students may complete their certificate program within three (3) years of enrollment.
+The Maximum Timeframe to complete the certificate program is measured in calendar years for the Integrated Behavioral Healthcare Certificate program specialties: Adult, Gerontology, Military Families & Veterans, Women’s Health, and Leadership.
+Students must complete the program within two (2) years and are permitted to attempt the following credits per specialty before program termination.

 Minimum Timeframe